theHamsta/criterion-cuda/README.md

 # criterion-cuda

-This crate provides the `Measurement` `CudaTime` for bench marking CUDA kernels using [criterion-rs](https://github.com/bheisler/criterion.rs).
+This crate provides the `Measurement` `CudaTime` for benchmarking CUDA kernels using [criterion-rs](https://github.com/bheisler/criterion.rs).

 See [example/add.rs](example/add.rs) for a usage example.